oh2mp/esp32_smart_rv/README.md

 #define BUTTON 12                // push button for lightness and long press starts portal
 #define BLLED 19                 // backlight led
 ```

+You must also use the [Arduino ESP32 filesystem uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin/)
+to upload the files in the data directory.
+There are the html and css files needed for portal.

 ------